Launch Special14 days of Enterprise free with every signup.

 Stale listings stop selling. eBay's Cassini search algorithm pushes them lower in results the longer they sit unviewed, so a listing that's been live for 60+ days with zero views is effectively invisible — and won't sell again until something changes.

 RocketVault's Refresh feature pushes those listings back up the search results so buyers see them again.
-It targets listings that have had 0 views in the last 30 days and have been active for at least 14 days, then revises them in place — rotating the title with fresh keywords, backfilling any newly-required item specifics, and optionally adjusting the price — without losing watchers, the lifetime view counter, or sold-feedback associations.
+It targets listings that have had 0 views in the last 30 days and have been active for at least 14 days, then updates them — rotating the title with fresh keywords, backfilling any newly-required item specifics, and optionally dropping the price.
 The end result: stale inventory starts showing up in search again, watchlist notifications fire, and dormant listings start selling.

 Soft refresh vs Hard refresh

-• Rotates the title with AI-optimized keywords (anchored to your card data so it never invents facts).
+• Title — rotates the title with AI-optimized keywords (anchored to your card data so it never invents facts).

-• Backfills any missing eBay item specifics that have become required since you first published.
+• Item specifics — backfills any missing eBay item specifics that have become required since you first published.

 The eBay item ID stays the same.
 Watchers, the lifetime view counter, and sold-feedback links are all preserved. eBay's official 2025 stance is that revising beats end-and-relist for long-term seller performance.

 • Hard refresh is an escalation.
-It ends the listing and creates a brand-new one with a fresh eBay item ID.
-The new listing lands inside Cassini's 48–72hr "new listing" visibility boost, but you lose:
+It ends the listing and relists it as a brand-new eBay item with a fresh item ID.
+The new listing lands inside Cassini's 48–72hr "new listing" visibility boost — search placement resets — but you lose:

 • All watchers on the old item.